We’ve Got 5 Business Loans Women Entrepreneurs Should Know About

 So note that this means not just state licenses, but possibly also city licenses.

-Visit the Internal Revenue Service web site and acquire an EIN for the small business.
+Visit the Internal Revenue Service web site and get an EIN for the small business.
 They’re free.
 Select a business entity like corporation, LLC, etc.

 A small business can begin as a sole proprietor.
-But they will most likely wish to change to a type of corporation or partnership to diminish risk and take full advantage of tax benefits.
+But they should change to a type of corporation to diminish risk and take full advantage of tax benefits.

 A business entity will matter when it concerns tax obligations and liability in case of a lawsuit.
 A sole proprietorship means the owner is it when it comes to liability and taxes.
 No one else is responsible.